stfc/PSyclone/doc/user_guide/psyke.rst

     At this stage biultins are not fully supported, resulting in ``f2`` being incorrectly detected as an input parameters, and not as an output parameter.
-This issue is tracked in #XXXX.
+This issue is tracked in #637.

 Examples in ``examples/dynamo/eg12`` directory demonstrate how to